Team chat tips: are you syncing or sinking?

 If your team chat tools are working as they should, you’ll find that everyone in your team is on the same page.
 On the other hand, if what you actually have is people using a mish-mash of chat tools, then you could find that issues with cohesion start to harm performance.

 According to studies, 97% of employees believe that lack of team alignment impacts the outcome of a project.
 That’s not a typo.
 That really says 97%.
-If your Slack users are working to one agenda, but your Skype for Business users are collaborating to a different schedule, this team mis-alingment is a reality.
+If your Slack users are working to one agenda, but your Skype for Business users are collaborating to a different schedule, this team misalignment is a reality.

 As with the problem of duplicated work, avoiding misaligned priorities with your chat tools means making sure that everyone is connected in the same space, and has access to the same data.

 Chat and collaboration tools are designed to bring teams together.
-Unfortunately, 39% of people still say that their organisation isn’t collaborating enough.
+Unfortunately, 39% of people still say that their organization isn’t collaborating enough.
 It’s not enough to simply install chat tools into your workplace.
 You also need to make sure that your employees know how to use them, and that they understand their value.

 You must strategic about the way that you introduce new tools to a team.
 Roll apps out slowly, starting with innovators in the workplace that can test and offer feedback about the tool.
 What’s more, make sure that there’s training available for anyone who may feel uncomfortable with their team apps.

-Studies show that employee satisfaction increases by 15% when collaboration is formally recognised in the workplace.
+Studies show that employee satisfaction increases by 15% when collaboration is formally recognized in the workplace.
 This research is compounded by reports that say that companies with good communication strategies are 4.5 times more likely to retain employees.
 If your turnover is increasing, instead of falling then it’s safe to say that something has gone wrong.
 In a world where employees have more power than ever, it’s crucial that your comms strategy is working with you, rather than against, in the war for talent.

 Make sure collaboration tools you implement into your workspace are helping people to form deeper connections with their co-workers.
 A chat app should be a way to improve immersion in company culture, regardless of whether you’re an on-premises, or remote employee.